zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Column/Partition operation.md

 **Note:**

 -   Column ‘old\_col\_name’ must be an existing column.
--   There cannot be a column named ‘new\_col\_name’ in a table.
+-   A column named ‘new\_col\_name’ cannot exist in the table.
--   The maximum comment content is 1024 bytes.
+-   The content of the comment cannot exceed 1024 bytes.

 ## Modify LastDataModifiedTime of table/partition {#section_mnj_5cb_wdb .section}